SiliconLabs/cpc-daemon/doc/security.md

 If the unbind has not been implemented, the device can be recovered by using the sample application `cpc_secondary_uart_security_device_recovery`.

-Once the daemon has unbound from the secondary, you may restart the daemon without the `--unbing` argument.

 ## Side-effect Of Encryption On Secondary